HigorAlves/blackjack/docs/blackjack-domain-doc.md

-# 🂡 Blackjack Game Domain
+# 🂡 Blackjack Game - Domain & Architecture

 ## 🎯 Objective

-Implement a Blackjack game using Next.js and TypeScript, following Domain-Driven Design (DDD) and Hexagonal Architecture.
-This document defines the core domain, bounded contexts, entities, and game rules that will drive the design and implementation.
+This project implements a Blackjack game using **Next.js**, **TypeScript**, and follows **Domain-Driven Design (DDD)** with **Hexagonal Architecture**.
+The system is layered with clear separation of concerns and driven by explicit use cases.

 ---

 ## 🧠 Game Rules (Ubiquitous Language)

-- The goal is to have a hand total as close to 21 as possible without going over.
+- The objective is to get a hand total as close to 21 as possible without going over.
-- Players are dealt two cards initially.
-- The player can choose to **Hit** (draw a card) or **Stand** (end turn).
+- Numbered cards (2–10) are worth their face value.
-- Face cards (Jack, Queen, King) are worth 10 points.
+- Face cards (J, Q, K) are worth 10.
-- Cards 2-10 are worth their face value.
+- Aces are worth 1 or 11, whichever benefits the hand.
-- Aces can be worth 11 points, but if that causes a bust, they count as 1.
+- A "Blackjack" is exactly 21 with the first 2 cards.
+- If a hand exceeds 21, it's a **bust**.
-- The dealer reveals one card and draws until their total is **17 or higher**.
+- The dealer draws until reaching a minimum score of 17.
-- If the player busts (goes over 21), they lose.
-- If the dealer busts and the player doesn’t, the player wins.
-- If neither busts, the hand with the highest score wins.
+- If both hands are ≤ 21, the highest score wins.
-- Ties are a draw.
+- Tie scores are a draw.

 ---